Milwaukee Leader

 Front page of the Milwaukee Leader, Jan.
 3, 1920, detailing the aftermath of the Palmer Raids.

 The Milwaukee Leader was a socialist daily newspaper established in Milwaukee, Wisconsin in December 1911 by Socialist Party leader Victor L. Berger.
+The Woodrow Wilson administration attempted to suppress the paper during World War I by denying it access to the mails and conducting periodic raids on its offices, but it managed to survive through a combination of direct donations from supporters, economizing measures, and home delivery in Milwaukee by a network of newspaper delivery bodys.

-The paper continued in operation until January 1939, when it was succeeded by the Milwaukee Evening Post.
+The Leader continued in operation until January 1939, when it was succeeded by the Milwaukee Evening Post.

 History

 Establishment

 The Milwaukee Leader was established on December 7, 1911, by a holding company called the Social Democratic Publishing Company.
 Stock was owned jointly by unions, branches of the Socialist Party, and individual participants in the labor and radical movement.
 Critical additional funding was provided by Elizabeth H. Thomas, a wealthy Milwaukee resident of radical political views.

 Editor-in-Chief from the paper's founding was Victor L. Berger, best known as the first Socialist member of the United States Congress.
 Other important editorialists over the paper's history included James R. "Jim" Howe (who died in the spring of 1917), his successor John M. Work, and international affairs commentator Ernest Untermann.

 The masthead from The Milwaukee Leader daily newspaper from March 1921.